roe-dl/weewx-skyfield-almanac/README.md

 &mdash; | `size` | diameter in arcseconds `radius_size` | `radius` | radius in radians
 &mdash; | `moon_fullness` | percentage of the Moon surface that is illuminated

+Note that `name`, `ha` and `parallactic_angle` are available with PyEphem, too, but undocumented.
+For that reason the result is not really the same.
+`ha` of PyEphem is in the range 0 to 360°, `ha` of Skyfield -180° to +180°.
+`parallactic_angle` of PyEphem is a PyEphem angle, `parallactic_angle` of Skyfield is a WeeWX data type.

 Try